Accreditation – Bachelor of Science in Nursing

 Nursing education is transforming to address the need for professional nurses who practice at the most advanced level.
 American Association of Colleges of Nursing (2004, 2006) recommends that nurses practicing at the highest level should receive preparation that includes expansion of scientific knowledge, knowledge of complex health care systems and a focus on population health.
 In order to meet the demands for advanced nursing practice in Idaho, Boise State University School of Nursing has implemented a Master’s Program focused on Population Health Nursing.

 Graduates of the MSN and MN programs have the ability to apply theories and frameworks from nursing and related disciplines to design, plan, implement, and evaluate population health programs.
-BSU nursing graduate students work with communities to determine assets and needs while applying evidence-based practice.
+Boise State nursing graduate students work with communities to determine assets and needs while applying evidence-based practice.
 Their expertise can be utilized in settings ranging from the community to acute care to education.
 Our graduates impact the health of populations through education, health policy and system changes.